reisd/100daysMLChallenge/LOG.md

 **Thoughts** : Need to spend more time finishing one sample kernel of the project.
 Honestly, I couldn't focus on it that well today because I had a long long day.
 I finished Alteryx and Tableau trainings today.

 **Link of Work:** NA

+## Day 26 : Aug 3 , 2018

+**Today's Progress** : Contninue read a kernel of kaggle project and do research on the terms and techniques that I don't know.

+**Thoughts** : Feel excited to learn all new stuff

+**Link of Work:** To upload once I finish the kernel